shawn-wilkinson/microservices_overview/PITCHME.md

   - Place related behavior in the same spot.
 A change in functionality requires fewer, more localized code changes.
 - Bounded Context
   "specific responsibility enforced by explicit boundaries"
++++
 - Shared and Hidden Models
   - Some models might be necessary for services to communicate, some are isolated to a single service.
-  - Keeping non-essential details hidden naturally promotes decoupling and cohesion
+  - Keeping non-essential details hidden naturally promotes decoupling and cohesion.
+-System Architecture
+  "Be worried about what happens between the boxes, and be liberal in what happens inside."
 - Avoid Premature Decomposition
    - Don't break servies down before the boundaries are clear.
 You may have to make expensive changes down the road if the boundaries aren't appropriate.